hongleang/preview-card-component-main/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [resource 1](https://matthewelsom.com/blog/simple-scss-playbook.html) - This helped me in structuring my SASS model.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author